History of rail transport in Germany: Deutsche Reichsbahn (1920–1945)

 In 1920, following World War I, the Länderbahnen were united to form the Deutsche Reichsbahn.
 In accordance with the "Dawes Plan", on 30 August 1924 the state railways were legally merged to form the Deutsche Reichsbahn-Gesellschaft (DRG, German State Railway Company), a private company, which was required to pay reparations of about 660 million Marks annually.

 The more than 200 steam locomotive types of the different German Länderbahnen were grouped into Baureihen (BR) (roughly translates as classes) of engines with similar wheel notations, like the "BR 18" which covered all 4-6-2 Pacific express train engines.

 New construction standards since 1925 resulted in Einheitsloks (DRG Standard design), using similar mechanical parts to lower costs, which allowed fast and reliable manufacturing, repair and operating.
 New DRG Standard design locomotives were mostly large passenger and freight locomotives, like the Class 01 or Class 41.
 In 1928 the Rheingold Express started riding between Hook of Holland and Basel.
 On 11 May 1936 the streamlined steam locomotive 05 002 established the first railway speed world record above 200 km/h: 200.4 km/h, between Hamburg and Berlin.
-The record was finalised by Mallard in 1938 at 203 km/h.
+This record was beaten by Mallard in 1938 at a speed of 203 km/h.

 The standardisation of goods wagons under the German State Railway Wagon Association, that had produced the Verbandsbauart ('Association design') wagons, continued as new designs using interchangeable components were introduced from about 1927.
 These were the Austauschbauart ('interchangeable design') wagons.
 The 1930s saw the introduction of welded construction and solid wheels replacing spoked wheels on new goods wagons.
 As the Second World War loomed, production was geared towards the war effort.
 The focus was on fewer types but greater numbers of so-called Kriegsbauart or wartime designs for the transportation of large quantities of tanks, vehicles, troops and supplies.

 The grave lack of passenger coaches resulting from World War I reparations led to the design and production of all-steel, standard passenger coaches in the 1920s and early 1930s.
 These four-wheeled, branch line coaches, nicknamed Donnerbüchsen, lasted into the 1970s and can still be seen today on museum lines.

 During the Second World War, austere versions of the standard locomotives were produced to speed up construction times and minimize the use of imported materials.
 These were the so-called war locomotives (Kriegslokomotiven and Übergangskriegslokomotiven).
 In the absence of a good highway network and trucks, Germany relied heavily on the railways, supplemented by slower river and canal transport for bulk goods.
 The rail yards were the main targets of the "transportation strategy" of the British and American strategic bombing campaign of 1944–45, and resulted in massive destruction of the system.